ProfessionalWiki/chameleon/docs/installation.md

 ### Requirements

-- PHP 7.0 or later
+- PHP 7.1 or later
 - MediaWiki 1.31 or later

-- [Composer][composer]
+### Installation

+There are two methods for installing Chameleon: with or without [Composer][composer].

-Further required software packages will be installed automatically.
-It is *not* necessary to install any dependencies.
+If you install Chameleon with Composer, further required software packages will be installed automatically.
+In this case, it is *not* necessary to install any dependencies.
 Composer will take care of that.

-### Installation
+If you install Chameleon without Composer, you will need to install and enable the [Bootstrap extension][bootstrap] before you install and enable Chameleon.

 If unsure try the detailed installation instructions for [Windows](installation-windows.md) or [Linux](installation-linux.md).

 Here is the short version:

+#### Installation with Composer

 1. On a command line go to your MediaWiki installation directory